le0pard/le0pard.github.io/_posts/chef/2013-09-01-chef-server-getting-started-part-2.md

 # Cookbooks, roles and nodes on chef server

-Compared with Chef Solo, Chef Server store all information on server and use only this information for "cooking" nodes.
+In comparison with Chef Solo, Chef Server store all information on server and use only this information for "cooking" nodes.
 So we should know, how to upload our roles, cookbooks and nodes on server.
 First of all we should install vender cookbooks localy by [Berkshelf](http://berkshelf.com/):

 {% highlight bash %}
 $ berks install --path cookbooks